dCaples/quickalias/README.md

 ## Install and setup

-run the folowing to isntall
+1. run the folowing to install:

 ```bash
 sudo ./install
 ```

-1. run quickalias to create an alias, then source your shell config.
+2. run `quickalias` to create an alias, then source your shell config.
-2. Profit!!
+3. Profit!!